- an analysis of the global society by Johan Lem |

 As a result, less people can produce the same quantity of products.
 Jobs are getting lost.
 As unemployed people have less money, the market demand is reduced, so that less jobs are needed to meet the reduced demand.
 Competition and the search for increased productivity get a new turning around.

-"In fact, by helping their own export, the countries try to
+"In fact, by helping their own export,

 push unemplyment over the border to each other in a